dauwhe/pdm/README.md

 - Any conversion to or from EPUB would ignore some less-used features of EPUB, such as multiple renditions, or archaic features like the NCX.
 We would not aim to preserver internal IDs in the package file.

-## Packaging

- - The forthcoming(?)
-[Web Packaging](https://github.com/WICG/webpackage) spec from WICG will have a dependency on WAM.
-Having a WPUB manifest based on WAM will help.

- - David Singer is proposing a packaging format based on MPEG.

- - Just using ZIP plus a well-known location for the manifest seems to work for audio books and some image-only publications, which don’t need the additional complexity of OCF.

- - EPUB can continue to use OCF.

 ## The future of EPUB